jlnb/dotfiles/README.md

 Even though points two and three are indicated as optional, it is recommended to install the font and use it in the terminal app.

+### Further Steps...

+In order to get everything functioning as intended, install the Vim bundle plugin manager (<https://www.github.com/VundleVim/Vundle.vim>) and clone the 'UltiSnips' repository (<https://www.github.com/jlnb/UltiSnips>) to ~/.vim.
+After that open vim and run ':PluginInstall'.

+Note: As UltiSnips relies on python, vim has to be compiled accordingly.

 ## Assumptions